icure/medtech-docs/sdks/quick-start.md

 ### Manual installation

 You can also install the Kraken manually without relying on docker.
 This involves installing and configuring a local or remote instance of CouchDB and then installing and starting the Kraken jar.
-The installation instructions are available in the [Kraken repository](../how-to-install-icure-kraken.md).
+The installation instructions are available in the [How to install Kraken](../how-to-install-icure-kraken.md) section.

 ## Using the SDK